nhamthanh/nhamthanh/README.md

 - 👋 Hi, I’m thanh nham
-- 👀 I’m interested in aiot
+- 👀 I’m interested in blockchain
-- 🌱 I’m currently learning ai, iot, microservices
+- 🌱 I’m currently learning blockchain, microservices, ai, iot.
+Now, I only focus on blockchain.
-- 💞️ I’m looking to collaborate on the aiot start up plan
+- 💞️ I’m looking to collaborate on the blockchain start up plan
 - 📫 How to reach me : By mail nhamchithanh@gmail.com or facebook nhamchithanh

 <!---